tyconsulting/blog.tyang.github.io/_posts/2013-01-25-eventid-28001-and-29112-on-scom-2012-management-server-after-operational-database-move.md

 This particular management server did not get rebuilt to Windows 2012, all other management servers I have in the MG has been completely rebuilt so they did not have this issue.

-In the step 7 of the <a href="http://technet.microsoft.com/en-us/library/hh278848.aspx">guide from TechNet</a>, it mentioned updating the &lt;Category Name=”Cmdb”&gt; tag in the <strong>%ProgramFiles%\System Center 2012\Operations Manager\Server\ConfigService.config</strong> file.
+In the step 7 of the <a href="http://technet.microsoft.com/en-us/library/hh278848.aspx">guide from TechNet</a>, it mentioned updating the &lt;Category Name="Cmdb"&gt; tag in the <strong>%ProgramFiles%\System Center 2012\Operations Manager\Server\ConfigService.config</strong> file.

 <a href="http://blog.tyang.org/wp-content/uploads/2013/01/image3.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" alt="image" src="http://blog.tyang.org/wp-content/uploads/2013/01/image_thumb3.png" width="580" height="95" border="0" /></a>

-However, the old DB server name also exists in the <strong>&lt;Category Name=”ConfigStore”&gt;</strong> tag in the same file. this was not mentioned in the guide:
+However, the old DB server name also exists in the <strong>&lt;Category Name="ConfigStore"&gt;</strong> tag in the same file. this was not mentioned in the guide:

 <a href="http://blog.tyang.org/wp-content/uploads/2013/01/image4.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" alt="image" src="http://blog.tyang.org/wp-content/uploads/2013/01/image_thumb4.png" width="580" height="155" border="0" /></a>

-After I updated &lt;Category Name=”ConfigStore”&gt; section and restarted all the SCOM services on the management server, the error went away.
+After I updated &lt;Category Name="ConfigStore"&gt; section and restarted all the SCOM services on the management server, the error went away.